EnesAlgan76/Flutter_AdvancedNoteApp/README.md

 - Added flutter_staggered_grid_view dependencies to get cards of different lengths.
 Container heights are sized based on the widget size.
 - Used get library to enable theme switching and saved theme state using shared preferences.
-- Snackbars displayed with the help of get library in different parts of the project
-- Changes in your notes will be saved even if you press the back button.

 ## Note View Page